mcp-rune 0.107.0

 evaluate(data, context = {}) {

-return { passed: true, message: 'No rights in context to validate against' }
+return { passed: true, message: 'No tasks in context to validate against' }

 }

-// ... validate deal dates encompass rights dates
+// ... validate project dates encompass task due dates

 }